 Sgt Greaves 1st August 2003 2nd Statement? (p51-Trial Bundle Action 1 vol.2)

 This statement is made from my own knowledge except where I have indicated that matters are based on information that I have obtained or matters which I believe to be true.
 Where I have obtained or matters which I believe to be true.
 Where appropriate I have indicated the source of my information and/or belief.

 (NB the wording compared to the other two)

 PC McGregor’s 26tt June 2009 3rd Statement? (p 46)

 This statement is made from my own knowledge except where I have indicated that matters are based on information that I have obtained or matters which I believe to be true.
 Where appropriate I have indicated the source of my information and/or belief.

 This long before drafted statement by Dolmans was only signed by McGregor, just as with the Chief Constable’s ordered affidavit, once HMC&TS(Wales) had prior arranged that this Appellant be refused bail, on 25th June 2009, when there never ever had been the remotest chance of a conviction, even in a Cardiff court, for ‘trading in machine guns’ once having him registered a MAPPA level 3 category 3 victim without his knowledge.

-This only required two doctor’s signatures, Crown Prosecution Service barrister, for Richard Thomlow to lie over a possible brain tumour and for Dr Williams to confirm his brain scans, whilst unsuitably qualified, that their victim had irreversible ‘significant brain damage’ arising from being a long term drinking partner of Oliver Reed Esq, having ditched his WW11 Piper CuB in the Caribbean and had flown to Australia without a map.
+This only required two doctor’s signatures, Crown Prosecution Service barrister, for Richard Thomlow to lie over a possible brain tumour and for XX to confirm his brain scans, whilst unsuitably qualified, that their victim had irreversible ‘significant brain damage’ arising from being a long term drinking partner of Oliver Reed Esq, having ditched his WW11 Piper CuB in the Caribbean and had flown to Australia without a map.

 PC Holmes 28th October 2008 2nd or 3rd Statement? (p66)